icons8/lunacy-docs/docs/release-notes/index.md

 * The issue with local prototypes in the MS Store build.
 * Crashes on Linux upon loading system fonts.

-*PS: App Store 8.2 builds are stuck in submission.
-Stay tuned.
-We're working on this.*

 ## 8.2